openstack/keystone/README.rst

 Various components in the system require that different actions are allowed based on whether the user is authorized to perform that action.

-For the purposes of Keystone Light there are only a couple levels of authorization being checked for:
+For the purposes of Keystone there are only a couple levels of authorization being checked for:

  * Require that the performing user is considered an admin.